Fresh Stock Added! Shipping Internationally!

 Both are created using traditional tie and dye techniques but the Leheriya pattern is slightly different from Bandhani.
 Bandhani is a more dot-like structure whereas Leheriya designs are similar to waves and ripples.

-Here were some of the most popular Leheria patterns and designs that are created using a lot of dedication, precision, and hard work.
-Are you a fan of Leheria and Bandhani tie and dye sarees that originate from Rajasthan?
-If yes then browse through an exclusive collection of created by intricate details and also by keeping upcoming fashion trends in mind.
+Here are some of the most popular Leheria patterns and designs that are created using a lot of dedication, precision, and hard work.
+Are you a fan of Leheria and Bandhani tie-and-dye sarees that originate from Rajasthan?
+If yes then browse through an exclusive leheriya saree collection created by intricate details and also by keeping upcoming fashion trends in mind.